African Union

 Japan adopts a soft law approach to AI governance but lawmakers advance proposal for a hard law approach for certain harms.

-Separately, Japan has published the Hiroshima International Guiding Principles for Organizations Developing Advanced AI Systems (the Hiroshima Principles), which aim to establish and promote guidelines worldwide for safe, secure, and trustworthy AI.2
+Separately, Japan has published the Hiroshima International Guiding Principles for Organizations Developing Advanced AI Systems (the Hiroshima Principles), which aim to establish and promote guidelines worldwide for safe, secure, and trustworthy AI.4

-In relation to the online spread of fake or wrong content, there has been efforts to legislate the takedown and prevention of such content.
-On May 9, 2024, the Information Distribution Providers Act (which is the amendment of the existing Providers' Liability Limitation Act) was passed by the Diet (the national legislature of Japan) aiming to expedite content takedown requests.
-Even though it is, in fact, not an AI-specific law and does not address AI-generated content, the Draft Discussion Points refer to it as a means for addressing risks from AI.
+There have also been efforts to legislate the takedown and prevention of fake or wrong content.
+On May 9, 2024, the Information Distribution Providers Act (which is the amendment of the existing Providers' Liability Limitation Act) was passed by the Diet (the national legislature of Japan) with an aim to expedite content takedown requests.
+Even though it is not an AI-specific law and does not address AI-generated content, the Draft Discussion Points refer to it as a means for addressing risks arising from AI.

 In addition, various acts involving AI may already be caught by the Criminal Code: using AI to defame another could fall under the ambit of defamation; using AI-generated fake content to interfere with someone's business could be punishable as an obstruction of business; and giving unauthorized commands to another person's computer can also be punishable under the criminal code.

 Further, regarding copyright, in-depth discussions are being held in Japan about how existing laws (i.e., the Copyright Act of Japan) should address issues concerning rights and harms that may arise from generative AI.
-Also, the Council of the Agency for Cultural Affairs is expected to announce its position regarding copyright where AI is trained on the works of humans and AI-generated content.
+Additionally, the Council of the Agency for Cultural Affairs has announced its position regarding copyright where AI is trained on the works of humans and AI-generated content.5

-The Guidelines provide certain general principles which AI business actors are expected to incorporate into the training and deployment of their products and services; however, it is up to each business actor, taking into consideration the likely risks, to determine how to give effect to the principles.
-The principles6 are:
+The current Guidelines for Business do provide certain general principles which AI Business Actors are expected to incorporate into the training and deployment of their products and services.6 However, it is up to each AI Business Actor to determine how to give effect to the principles.
+The principles are:

 Guidelines promulgated by ministries in Japan are often followed closely by companies and the public, even though they are not binding law.

-1 See the AI Guidelines for Business Version 1.0 here
+2 See the AI Guidelines for Business Version 1.1 here.

-2 See the Hiroshima Process International Code of Conduct for Organizations Developing Advancing AI Systems here
+4 See the Hiroshima International Guiding Principles for Organizations Developing Advanced AI Systems here.

 6 See the AI Guidelines for Business Version 1.0 (here), Part 2C